LeyangYu1996/Mini_project_3/MySQL/README.md

 # EC601_Mini_Project3

-## 1.Installing and starting MongoDB server
+## 1.Installing and starting MySQL server

-1.1 Install MongoDB server.
+1.1 Install MySQL server.

-Firstly, please check [this website](https://docs.mongodb.com/manual/administration/install-community/) and download the proper version according to your OS.
-After that, please start mongoDB service on your local computer.
+Firstly, please check [this website](https://dev.mysql.com/downloads/) and download the proper version according to your OS.
+After that, MySQL database server will automatically run on your local host.

 ## 2.Running main.py